 Welcome to FoodLiteracy.ca!

 We are here to share food literacy research and resources with you!
-What you see on this website has been developed by Registered Dietitians, academic partners, research consultants, librarians, academic partners and other valuable stakeholders.
+What you see on this website has been developed by Registered Dietitians, research consultants, librarians, academic partners and other valuable stakeholders.
 Click on the drop down tabs to access up-to-date information.

 |Note: You’ll notice at this time, Foodliteracy.ca is being ‘housed’ within odph.ca.
 Ontario Dietitians in Public Health is what ODPH stands for.
 This group played a large role in the research and will be temporarily housing the website Foodliteracy.ca|

 Food literacy is a set of interconnected attributes organized into the categories of food and nutrition knowledge, skills, self-efficacy/confidence, food decisions, and other ecologic (external) factors such as income security, and the food system.

 This project was made possible through funding from Public Health Ontario and their Locally Driven Collaborative Project (LDCP) program.
 The LDCP brings public health units together to develop and run research projects on issues of shared interest related to the Ontario Public Health Standards.

 Our team has been involved in food literacy research since 2012.

 LDCP 2013: Making Something Out of Nothing (Food literacy among youth, young pregnant women and young parents who are at risk for poor health) was the first LDCP research project that started our food literacy journey and focused on conceptualization of food literacy with priority populations in Ontario.

 LDCP 2016: Measuring Food Literacy focused on further deconstructing the concept of food literacy.
 A scoping review was followed by a consensus-building Delphi Technique with public health and other stakeholders.
 Findings of the scoping review were published in Public Health Nutrition and we are working on a manuscript to summarize the findings of the Delphi process.